tesk-group/pomodoro/README.md

 - allows you to integrate with external issue tracking software to pull in your tasks
 - logs pomodoros for specific tasks
 - allows you to log distractions
-- stores statistics of your pomodoro usage that you can use to reflect and improve your time management skills
+- compiles statistics of your pomodoro usage that you can use to reflect and improve your time management skills

 ## Setup